Back to blog

 5. Run your application: Start the Angular development server and run your Angular application.
 You can also use Angular’s two-way binding to verify that CMS content is correctly fetched and displayed on your site.

-Best headless CMS options for Angular
+Best Angular headless CMS

 Choosing the right headless CMS for Angular can be exhausting, as many options are available.
 Here are some available options: